-Looking forward, we continue to pursue our goal of converting all our assets into active generators of revenue for the shareholders.
-The Company will continue exploring means to realize cash exits from existing income generating properties to create liquidity for further expansion and dividends.
-Wherever the Company invests, it will make sure we are adding value and contributing to the local community in keeping with its values.
+This new project further supports our goal of converting all our assets into active generators of revenue for the shareholders.
+In all other areas, the Company will continue exploring means to enhance rental income and realize cash exits where opportunities arise to create sufficient liquidity for further expansion and dividends.
+Wherever the Company invests, it will make sure we are delivering value and contributing to the local community.